NikUstimenko/acoustotreams/docs/intro.rst

 functions.
 It consists of a combination of different classes and functions.
 At first, there are the different basis sets, that can be used together with other important parameters for the calculation, for example the embedding materials or the lattice definitions.
-Then, there are the "physics-aware arrays", which keep track of these parameters during the computation, and operators that can be applied to these arrays.
+Then, there are the "acoustics-aware arrays", which keep track of these parameters during the computation, and operators that can be applied to these arrays.
 Finally, we will introduce, how these previous concepts can be applied to acoustic T-Matrices for scalar spherical and cylindrical solutions and to acoustic S-Matrices